bnvulpe/code-extractor/README.md

-# BackgroundRemoval
+# Code Extractor

-Upload an image and adjust the settings to remove the background for any image!
+Upload a photo or screenshot and copy the code to your script in seconds!